MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 In general, you deploy languages for Office 365 ProPlus with the same process and tools that you use to deploy Office itself.
 You can deploy multiple languages by including those languages directly in the Office packages or you can deploy languages as a separate package, after Office is already installed.

 The steps in this article assume that you're deploying with Configuration Manager or the Office Deployment Tool, and that you use the Office Customization Tool (OCT) to create the configuration files for your deployment.
-If a setting is not yet available in the OCT, steps are given for creating the configuraiton file in a text editor.
+If a setting is not yet available in the OCT, steps are given for creating the configuration file in a text editor.

 > [!IMPORTANT]
 > The guidance in this article also applies to the following Click-to-Run Office products: Project Online Desktop Client; Visio Online Plan 2 (the subscription version of Visio that was previously named Visio Pro for Office 365), Office 365 Business (the version of Office that comes with some Office 365 plans, such as Business Premium); and a volume licensed version of Office 2019, such as Office Professional Plus 2019.
 If you use a Windows Installer (MSI) version of Office, such as Office 2016, see [Plan for multilanguage deployment of Office 2016](office2016/plan-for-multilanguage-deployment-of-office-2016.md).
 Language resources for MSI versions of Office are not supported for Click-to-Run versions of Office.